 Last year our dishwasher died.
 We replaced it with a Bosch 24" Integra 800.
 It's simple lines and stainless steel front sit flush with the cabinets.
 It is really nice and nearly silent.
 My only complaint is that is does not have a dry feature... so our cheap plastic dishes are always wet and need to be towelled off when we put them away.
-This model has the hidden control panel and in my book is considered "expensive"... so we are keeping it in the new kitchen.

 The refrigerator was a challenge.
 I want.
 I want.
 I want a built in refrigerator that completely integrates into the wall.
 I can't.
 I can't.
 I can't possibly justify an appliance that costs as much as a moderately priced car.
 RRRRRRR.
 Plus, every appliance dealer has advised us to stay away from the built ins.
 (I guess the compressor on the top can be a real problem.)
 With the cooktop, ovens, and dishwasher all stainless steel we were pretty locked in to finding a nice, reasonably priced stainless fridge.
 I'm a side by side fridge girl... not real excited about the french door design with the pull out freezer that is so popular with the kids these days.
 Everyone I know who has one loves it, but it's not for me.
 So with a short criteria list in hand—stainless, side-by-side, ice/water in door, energy efficient, counter depth—we headed down to Riegelmann's, the local appliance store in old town Gresham.
 AND there it was... love at first sight.
 I instantly knew that was our fridge.